decretist/Dissertation/Chapter3/chapter3.md

 domini atque baptismo nec non et confirmatione pleniter tractat, et in his suum tractatum terminat.* In the end, he treats fully the dedication of churches, the body and blood of the Lord, baptism, and also confirmation, and with these things concludes his treatise."[^12]

-If Rambaud is correct, this indicates that Paucapalea was personally unfamiliar with the author and his plan of work.
+If Rambaud is correct that *de Consecratione** was not part of the original *Decretum*, the fact that Paucapalea attributed it to the same unnamed master responsible for rest of the text on which he was commenting strongly suggests that he did not have direct knowledge of Gratian or his plan of work.

 ### Simon of Bisignano